decoy/blog2/contents/drafts/2019-09-11-safety-and-confidence.md

 This is where a lot of organizations break down.
 Consent to responsibility has to be voluntary, because otherwise it's not consent!
 If you threaten them you're not trusting them, you're forcing them, you're coercing them.

+Being responsible for your own actions, for many people, is just always assumed, but the first example in this article points out that sticking your head out can impact your own safety, your family's.
+Responsibility for something is always a gamble.
+We can't perfectly predict the future.
+If taking on that responsibility is required by your team, ask them what it would take for them to agree to it.
+Support them with safety.

 Let's go back to that timeline example.
 You ask the team how long it will take and they say 10 weeks.
 You list out the possible failure points, and make plans for the most likely, or the ones with the most impactful consequences.
 And then you do it.
 And if it goes great or it bombs, responsibility is what people agreed to.
 Everyone will make mistakes and instead of trying to bury or hide from them, they'll learn from them.

 Learning from your mistakes is the road to confidence.
 The more you know you can safely handle the more confident you are in your own ability.
-By creating an environment that's safe, people can learn that confidence by making mistakes over and over again, and if they're responsible for _their own actions_, then they'll have pressure to avoid that as much as possible.
+By creating an environment that's safe, people can learn that confidence by making mistakes over and over again, and if they're responsible for their own actions, then they'll have pressure to avoid that as much as possible.
 They can make decisions based on actual risk instead of "risk of getting yelled at by the boss".

 ## Do the Impossible